You are here

 solving linear Diophantine equation

-Here we represent an elementary but very comprehensible method for solving any linear Diophantine equation with two unknowns, i.e. for finding the general integer solution of an equation of the form
+Here we an elementary but very comprehensible method for solving any linear Diophantine equation with two unknowns, i.e. for finding the general integer solution of an equation of the form

 where are known integers and the unknowns.